bitlischieber/SimplePhotoShow/README.md

  - Uses the filepath of the images
  - Save and load compilations
- - Plays videos using WMP
+ - Plays videos using Windows Media Player
- - Can rename-copy a compilation
+ - Can rename-copy a compilation to a different folder

   Screenshot of main window:
  [Main window](Main.JPG)